forjagames/fg-api/docs/website/docs/services/store.md

 ### Products _Area_
 #### Products _Section_
 In this section you can manage the virtual goods and link them to the different blockchains.

+## Store Setup
+1. Enable the Store for the selected project.
+2. Fill the `Store Service settings`.
+3. Read and confirm the `Terms & Conditions`, and the `Disclaimer`.
+4. Go to `Attached Wallets` section, and attach a wallet.
+5. Go to `Products` section, and add a new product.
+6. Connect your `Blockchain Wallet`.
+7. In the `Project` section, `Enable and Sync` your project.
+8. Go to `Products` section, and open your new product.
+9. In the `Blockchain` section of your product page, set the `Initial Stock` of your product (if it is stockable) and `Link` your product to the Blockchain.
+10. Customize your product page.
+11. When you are ready, `Publish` your product.